Help for parents and carers

 Devon Carers has a specialist team who work with young carers, addressing the needs of young people providing care and support to other family members, primarily a parent or a sibling.
 Young carers are put in a position of great responsibility at a very young age; dealing with situations that many adults would find a challenge.
 These children and young people have to cope in difficult circumstances, often not only looking after their relative but also helping to bring up siblings and run a household.
 If you are a young carer or you know someone who is, you can contact Devon Young Carers for help and support.

-As a carer you may be entitled to financial support in your own right.
+As a carer of someone over 18 you may be entitled to financial support in your own right.
 You might be eligible for a Carer’s Allowance.

 The person you care for must already get one of these benefits:

 - Personal Independence Payment – daily living component.

 - Disability Living Allowance – the middle or highest care rate.